PrestaShop/ps-project-metrics/README.md

 - a MySQL database
 - a GitHub token with public access

-You need to provide 7 parameters using a `.env` file or environment variables.
+You need to provide 8 parameters using a `.env.local` file or environment variables.

 ```
 APP_ENV=dev
 APP_SECRET=...

+DATABASE_URL=...

 APP_DB_HOST=127.0.0.1
 APP_DB_TABLE=reviewstats